Skip to main content

 This Library Item is available for Windows devices

 The Windows Update Library Item lets you manage Windows Update settings and the end-user update experience on Windows devices.
-You can control how and when updates are offered, configure active hours to avoid disruptive restarts, and control what users can do from the Windows Update UI.
+Control how and when updates are offered, set active hours to avoid disruptive restarts, and limit what users can do from the Windows Update UI.

 For detailed technical background on each setting, refer to Microsoft’s official Update Policy CSP documentation.